hilla10/MacOS_Portfolio/README.md

 **Support** 💬

-For questions or support, contact: hillaman592@gmail.com — include "VantaPort" in the subject.
+For questions or support, contact: hillaman592@gmail.com — include "MacOs" in the subject.

 **License** 📄